Jetmore woman launches internet company to overcome the digital divide in her rural community

 It’s offering base speeds of 30 megabits per second (Mbps) but is working to gain consistent speeds of up to 100 Mbps.

 Across the community, the new high speeds are an exciting change for locals.
 For DeWayne Craghead, it’s keeping him connected with his family and work.
-“It just feels good that we are finally getting some internet out here that is high-speed and maybe catches us up with the rest of the world,” said customer, DeWayne Craghead.
+“It just feels good that we are finally getting some internet out here that is high-speed and maybe catches us up with the rest of the world,” said DeWayne Craghead, customer.

+For local business owner Zack Schaffer, he’s able to stay up to speed on emails and says it’s exciting to see another locally owned business succeed.

 For Nuss and her work with Telrad, this is just the beginning.
 “This is extremely comforting and it’s just the beginning, there is more work to be done — the whole process from paper to success, it’s extremely rewarding.
 It can’t be quantified,” said Freylehhman.